-However, DCA will in some cases continue to initiate and fund various targeted capacity building activities for partners that do not have such an organisational development plan.
-Examples are weak or small partners who have a request for urgent need to upgrade staff skills in various fields, or because DCA has a strategic long-term interest in this partner and wants to help the partner with capacities like anti-corruption, complaint mechanisms, HAP or the like.
+However, DCA may continue to initiate and fund various targeted capacity building activities for partners even though they do not have such an organisational development plan.
+Examples are weak or small partners who have a request for urgent need to upgrade staff skills in various fields, or because DCA has a strategic long-term interest in this partner and wants to help the partner with capacities like anti-corruption, complaint mechanisms, CHS or the like.
 Such partners have not yet developed (or had the required time) to look at their own organisational capacities (or the lack of them) such as the structures and cultures of the organisation, the management style and skills, its basic values, vision and purposes, and even its constituency relationships and ownership issues.
-In these cases, DCA should still aim to support the partner in conducting an organisational assessment and development of a long-term organisation development plan, depending of course on the perspective of the particular partner cooperation.
+In these cases, DCA should still aim to support the partner in doing an organisational assessment and a long-term organisational development plan, depending of course on the perspective of the particular partner cooperation.